How to foster a growth mindset in high school students

 What's Atomi?

-Short sharp videos and lessons
+Short, sharp videos and lessons

 What's Atomi?

-Continuous assessment tools
+Dynamic assessment tools

-Active recall quizzes, topic-based tests and exam practice enable students to build their skills and get immediate feedback.
+Active recall quizzes, topic tests and exam practice enable students to get immediate feedback and build skills, while allowing teachers to differentiate instruction.

 What's Atomi?